Will it click for Coco Gauff? Could she have a great Australian Open? Jonathan Overend believes world No 3 can lift title in Melbourne

 Will it click for Coco Gauff?
 Jonathan Overend believes the American world No 3 can have a great Australian Open and lift the Daphne Akhurst Memorial Cup in Melbourne.

-Gauff, who begins her campaign against 55th-ranked Uzbek Kamilla Rakhimova on Monday, will bring plenty of swagger after her French Open win last year, her second major title after the US Open in 2023.
+Gauff, who started her campaign with victory against 55th-ranked Uzbek Kamilla Rakhimova on Monday for her 75th Grand Slam main draw win, will bring plenty of swagger after her French Open win last year, her second major title after the US Open in 2023.

 But the tenacious 21-year-old knows the next step is to deliver high-quality performances consistently as she aims to iron out continuous issues with her forehand and second serve through the help of a biomechanics coach.